 Behavioral Science and Integrative Neuroscience Research Branch

-Basic research in these areas, directed at understanding the normal brain, is critical to providing insight into abnormal behavior and is important for the ultimate understanding of the etiology of psychiatric disorders and for the development of improved treatments and interventions.
-Psychiatric diseases are particularly characterized by their developmental time course, often striking in childhood or early adulthood, and by sex differences that convey differential vulnerability for specific diseases.
-Thus, basic research within the scope of this branch that addresses the developmental time course and/or sex differences for specific topic areas is of particular interest.
+Psychiatric diseases are characterized by their developmental time course, often striking in childhood or early adulthood, and by sex differences that convey differential vulnerability for specific diseases.
+Thus, basic studies within the scope of this branch that addresses the developmental time course of neural circuits and the neurobiological bases of sex differences in mental health relevant behaviors are of particular interest.
+We encourage the development or use of psychometrically sound behavioral assessment methods relevant to RDoC domains and constructs (PDF).

 Further details concerning branch research priorities can be obtained by reviewing the descriptions of individual programs.
 Investigators are urged to contact the appropriate program director for specific information.
 Listed for each program are Areas of Emphasis.
-We also continue to encourage innovative applications in any area relevant to the mission of the Institute.
-Additional information for determining the types of basic research relevant to the mission of NIMH can be found by consulting the National Advisory Mental Health Council Report on Setting Priorities for Basic Brain and Behavioral Science Research at NIMH.
+We continue to encourage innovative applications in any area relevant to the mission of the Institute.
+Additional information for determining the types of basic research relevant to the mission of NIMH can be found by consulting the NIMH Strategic Research Priorities.

 Acting Branch Chief